 A childless family is a family unit that consists of a couple without children.

-One such situation is when one or both partners concentrate on their careers or professional growth; another is when they encounter obstacles like infertility or health problems.
+Sometimes, a situation arises where either one or both partners prioritise their careers or professional development.
+Another scenario is when they face challenges such as infertility or health issues.

-The final decision to have children or not rests solely on the individual and their personal beliefs and desires.
+The final decision to have children rests solely on the individual and their beliefs and desires.

 Conclusion

-Each person in the family has their own role, whether as big as “mom” or as small as “big brother.”
+In every family, each individual has their role, ranging from significant ones, like “mom”, to smaller ones, like “big brother.”
 The functions might change with time and circumstances, but when everyone plays their part well, the whole family thrives!

 So, what’s the takeaway message here?
 A family will come in all shapes, colours and sizes and is unique.